-As outlined in the Joint Study, Airservices Australia estimated that RAAF Base Richmond may have an unconstrained, theoretical regular public transport aircraft capacity of between 186,000 and 250,000 movements per year.
+The Joint Study outlined that Airservices Australia estimates that RAAF Base Richmond may have an unconstrained, theoretical regular public transport aircraft capacity of between 186,000 and 250,000 movements per year.
 This would provide an additional 35 to 50 per cent of regular public transport capacity above current Sydney Airport slots.
 Theoretically, if RAAF Base Richmond were capable of accommodating 200,000 aircraft movements by Boeing 737 and Airbus 320s carrying 120 passengers per movement, it could cater for up to approximately 24 million passengers per year.